azist/azos/src/philosophy.md

 it is ~~**good and "eclectic" to have so "many tools"**~~.
 If only could the companies(business) comprehend the technology enough to straighten those "technologists" out.

 Simply put, there is a **lot of puristic BS in modern frameworks** that try to fit all possible combinations at the expense of verbose code and overall complexity.
-Lets take DI as an example.
+Lets take [DI *(dependency injection)*](https://en.wikipedia.org/wiki/Dependency_injection) as an example.
+DI is powerful and great, yet how many times have you questioned the need for new object allocation?
+It turns out, that while writing business-oriented applications manual object allocation and class proliferation in general is not a good thing.
+Classes make sense for business state and logic, but not for senseless stubs with 1 method (and no state).
+See [Azos Dependency Injection](/src/Azos/Apps/Injection) for details.

 ## Overall Application Structure
 TBD...